-I have to admit that I hadn’t thoroughly checked out Glorious PC Gaming Race until a few months ago.
-Some people might not expect it from a company named after a Reddit meme, but Glorious produces one of the better cloth gaming pads I’ve used throughout my gaming career.
+I have to admit that I hadn't thoroughly checked out Glorious PC Gaming Race until a few months ago.
+Some people might not expect it from a company named after a Reddit meme, but Glorious produces an extremely decent mousepad here.

 The 3XL offers a medium-fast glide with a nice amount of stopping power due to its slightly rougher texturing.
 It's a stylish plain black pad that's finished off with high quality stitching as well, so there's not a lot to dislike about this product.
 The feeling of the pad might not be for everyone, and its rather thin design means that it won't cover up any major inconsistencies on your playing surface, but then again you probably shouldn't be playing on those surfaces either way.

 If you're a bit turned off by having a magic carpet sized mousepad on your desk you can always go for one of the smaller sizes, so if you like what you're reading about the pad you should really consider it.
 It's a winner in my book.